 What Are Closing Costs for Buyers and Sellers?

-Many people aren’t aware that there are closing costs for both buyers and sellers in Babylon and Surrounding Areas.
+Many people aren’t aware that there are closing costs for both buyers and sellers in Babylon and the Surrounding Communities.
 These closing costs are fees that cover the costs of finalizing the mortgage.
 As the term suggests, these fees are paid at closing – that last step in the transaction when the property title is actually transferred to the buyer.

 The bulk of the closing costs are paid by the buyer, but the seller will pay closing costs too, usually the agent’s commission.
 You can, however, get a good idea of what your closing costs will be by checking out the Loan Estimate, which details these costs and must be provided by the lender within three days of receipt of your application.

 What Is Included in Closing Costs for Buyers and Sellers?

 Closing costs are determined in part by where the property in question is located, the type of home, and the type of loan.
 Typically, though, closing costs include the following property-related costs, loan-related costs, and insurance-related costs:

 - Attorney fees

 - Lender fees

 - Loan interest (prorated from the closing date for the following month)